BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 What is the difference between botox and hyaluronic acid?

-The botox boom: botox in figures
+The botox boom : botox in numbers

-In 2012 in the USA, almost 3.3 million people received it: 2.9 million women and 340,000 men.
+In 2012, nearly 3.3 million people in the United States received Botox : 2.9 million women and 340,000 men.

-In Europe, its annual growth rate was 8.9% over the period 2019-2025.
+In Europe, the annual growth rate was 8.9% between 2019 and 2025.

-Botox meets various aesthetic needs.
+Botox addresses a variety of aesthetic needs.

 photo botox frown lines